leanprover-community/blog/posts/lte-examples.md

 ## The category structure on `Profinite`
 In Lean, the type of morphisms between objects `X` and `Y` in a category is denoted with a special arrow `X ⟶ Y`, not to be confused with the arrow used for the type of functions `X → Y`.
-While `Profinite.{0}` is itself a type (whose terms are themselves profinite sets), this type is endowed with a natural structure of a category whose morphisms are simply continunous maps.
+While `Profinite.{0}` is itself a type (whose terms are themselves profinite sets), this type is endowed with a natural structure of a category whose morphisms are simply continuous maps.
 ```lean
 example (X Y : Profinite.{0}) : (X ⟶ Y : Type) = C(X,Y) := rfl
 ```